matrix-construct/construct/doc/STYLE.md

 - Prefixes tend to just be the namespace where the change is occurring.
 - Prefixes can be an actual class name if that class has a lot of nested assets and pretty much acts as a namespace.
-- Prefixes for changes in `modules/` tend to be the path to the module or the file in a large module. i.e `modules/s_conf:` or `modules/client/sync:`
+- Prefixes for changes in `modules/` where code is not in any namespace tend to be the path to the module i.e `modules/s_conf:` or `modules/client/sync:`
 - Prefixes for other areas of the project can just be the directory like `doc:` or `tools:` or `README:`